bisqwit/tinyprintf/README.md

 * No buffering; all text is printed as soon as available, resulting in multiple calls of the I/O function (but as many bytes are printed with a single call as possible)
 * No file I/O: printing is only supported into a predefined output (such as through serial port), or into a string.
 Any `FILE*` pointer parameters are completely ignored
 * Data is never copied.
 Any pointers into strings are expected to be valid throughout the call to the printing function
+  * If positional parameters are enabled, parameters (pointers, but not the pointed data) are copied into a temporary dynamically allocated array though
 * `snprintf`, `vsnprintf`, `dprintf`, `vdprintf`, `asprintf`, and `vasprintf` are not included yet
   * Neither are `wprintf`, `fwprintf`, `swprintf`, `vwprintf`, `vfwprintf`, `vswprintf` etc.
 * Padding/cutting widths are limited to 4294967294 characters